 Local authorities have a general power to grant discretionary local discounts.

 The local authority has discretion to give hardship relief in specific circumstances.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-Ratepayers who do wish to be represented should be aware members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
-Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
+Before you employ a rating adviser, you should check they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
+Members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and regulated by rules of professional conduct.

 Information supplied with demand notices